 The Future State of Technology in Healthcare

 The use of technology in the medical field will continue to increase.
 “Three of the main changes that are revolutionizing the future of healthcare are electronic medical records, health information exchange and ICD-10.”
-Many of these technologies are already in place and will continue to expand and improve over the next several years.
+Many of these technologies are already in place and will continue to expand and improve over the next several years, such as integrated delivery systems.

 Physicians and nurses will also increase their use of technology.
 A recent Accenture study suggests that 78% of physicians enter patient notes into an EMR and 45% access that data outside of their organization.